 Oat flour is an excellent alternative to traditional wheat flour for thickening sauces.

-Use it the same way as flour to make a roux, or mix it with a little water to make a slurry before adding it to the sauce.
+Use it to make a roux just like you would with flour.
+You can also mix it with a little water to make it slurry before adding it to the sauce.